sveltia/sveltia-cms/README.md

 ### Other notes

-- The CMS requires [secure contexts](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts), meaning it only works with HTTPS, `localhost` or `127.0.0.1` URLs.
+- Sveltia CMS requires a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts), meaning it only works with HTTPS, `localhost` or `127.0.0.1` URLs.
+If you’re running your own server, get a TLS certificate from [Let’s Encrypt](https://letsencrypt.org/).
 - The GitLab backend requires GitLab 16.3 or later.
 - We plan to provide partial compatibility with now-discontinued Static CMS, such as the [KeyValue widget](https://staticjscms.netlify.app/docs/widget-keyvalue).
 - Found a compatibility issue or other missing feature?
 [Let us know](https://github.com/sveltia/sveltia-cms/issues/new).